CloudCannon/documentation/src/collections/_posts/2019-02-22-domains-and-paste-from-microsoft-word.md

 type: minor
 ---

-This release consolidates our domains interfaces from the Site Settings into its own section.
+This release updates our domains interfaces with name server comparison.
 We've also improved how pasting content from external sources works, including from Microsoft Word.

 **Features:**

-* Domains section
+* Domain name servers comparisons
+* Domain name navigation updated
 * Rich text paste from external sources
 * Adding a link to an email address auto-populates the link
 * Table `thead` element and `th` scope attribute support